Cocktail Frank b3d78289f0 | ||

 #define CATCH_CONFIG_MAIN

+preprocessor flag when building the tests.
 Then it becomes possible to add command line configuration directly to the test code.

 Catch::Session sess;